helenawsu/blog/src/data/blog/cv-proj4.md

   </figure>
   </div>

-The final color can be seen as the sum of color contribution from each ray segment $i$.
-The color of each segment is then calculated as transmitance (how much light is left) times opacity times raw rgb color.
+The final pixel color can be interpreted as the sum of the color contributions from each ray segment $i$.
+The contribution of a single segment is computed as the transmittance (the remaining light after passing through previous segments) multiplied by the segment’s opacity and its predicted RGB color.
 $$
 C = \sum_{j=near}^{j=far} T_i\cdot \alpha_i \cdot rgb_{raw}
 $$

 `torch.cumprod` is used to efficiently calculate transmitance T of each segment.
-The final weight (opacity) is calculated as follows.
+The final weight (or effective opacity) is calculated as follows.
 $$
 T_i =  \prod_{j=near}^{j=i} (1 - \alpha_j)
 $$